NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 Usage
 =====

-Include the cas::tomcat-apache recipe in your run list.
+Include the cas::server recipe in your run list.